Testing the alternator, while still on your 1993-1997 2.3L Ford Ranger, is easier than you think!

 Crank and start your 2.3L Ford Ranger and select Volts DC mode on your multimeter.

-With the BLACK multimeter lead, probe the negative battery terminal on your 2.3L Ford Ranger's battery.
+With the black multimeter test lead, probe the negative battery terminal on your 2.3L Ford Ranger's battery.

 Your multimeter is gonna' register one of two possible readings and they are: